jainakash2108/aws-lambda/README.md

 # Calculator API
-This service allows you to operform basic mathematical operations like ADD, SUBTRACT, MULTIPLY, and DIVIDE.
+This service allows you to perform basic mathematical operations like ADD, SUBTRACT, MULTIPLY, and DIVIDE.

-Calculator api is a serverless, event-driven compute service based on AWS Lambda.
+Calculator API is a serverless, event-driven compute service based on AWS Lambda.
 This repository contains AWS lambda function and cloud resource provisioning (IOC) configuration.

 # Development